RyouHikaru/Dodge-Me-Not/README.md

 This game is entitled "Dodge me Not", the final project requirement in CS0053.
-It is similar with the infamous Dinosaur game in Chrom browser when Offline.
+It is similar with the infamous Dinosaur game in Chrome browser when Offline.

 In order to run the game, you need to:
 1. Install Python